MikkelSchubert/paleomix/docs/bam_pipeline/usage.rst

         # output files; if set to 'no', the reads are assumed to not have been amplified.
         PCRDuplicates: filter
         # Set to 'no' to disable mapDamage; set to 'plots' to build basic mapDamage plots;
-        # set to 'model' to build plots and post-mortem damage models; and set to 'rescale'
+        # set to 'model' to build plots and postmortem damage models; and set to 'rescale'
         # to build plots, models, and BAMs with rescaled quality scores.
 All analyses are
         # carried out per library.
         mapDamage: plot